stanfordpython/course-reader/3-object-oriented-python.md

     ...
 ```

-This can be useful when there are some errors that you'd like the program to handle but, if an unexpected error is raised, you'd like that error to propogate and cause the program to crash.
+This can be useful when there are some errors that you'd like the program to handle but, if an unexpected error is raised, you'd like that error to propagate and cause the program to crash.

 ### Diagnosing Exceptions
 Python exceptions can be printed to the command line with a descriptive message.
 To do this, use the `as` keyword to store the exception as a variable.
 Here's what that looks like: